Extraordinary Circumstances Flight Delay Compensation

 The excuse of ‘extraordinary circumstances’ is the only defence an airline has to avoid paying out compensation when flights are delayed or cancelled.

-Compensation is due as part of EU Regulation 261/2004 – a European law that allows air passengers to claim compensation of up to 600 Euros for flight delays or cancellations under certain circumstances.
+Compensation is due as part of EU Regulation 261 and UK equivalent – a law originally enacted by Europe and now also part of UK law that allows air passengers to claim compensation of up to 600 Euros for flight delays or cancellations under certain circumstances.

 The regulation includes an ‘extraordinary circumstances’ clause so that in the event of things like a volcanic ash cloud, or acts of terrorism, airlines don’t have to pay compensation.